 Investments in advanced technology and a commitment to continuous improvement have helped Millar Western build a record of superior environmental performance.
 Our pulp mill minimizes its environmental footprint by reducing consumption of energy and other inputs and finding new uses for waste byproducts.
 These efforts have netted impressive benefits — for our company, and for the environment.

 Wood Waste Use

 Reducing consumption of energy and other inputs is good for business and for the environment.
-Millar Western’s search for ways to minimize usage of electricity, natural gas, water and chemicals while maintaining high production standards has driven innovative research and development initiatives at all company facilities.
+Millar Western’s search for ways to minimize usage of electricity, natural gas, water and chemicals while maintaining high production standards has driven innovative research and development initiatives in our pulp operation.

-Building on the success of these and like initiatives, we continue to explore ways to further reduce input consumption, cost and environmental impacts.
+Building on the success of these and other initiatives, we continue to explore ways to further reduce input costs and environmental impacts.

 Converting waste to energy